SparkPost/support-docs/support/user-guide/subaccounts.md

 * View and manage the suppression list via the API​
 * Create their own webhook via the API
 * Create, edit, view, and use templates via the API
-* Access [SparkPost Signals](https://www.sparkpost.com/docs/reporting/signals-analytics/) via the UI
+* Access [Signals Analytics](https://www.sparkpost.com/docs/reporting/signals-analytics/) via the UI

 ### Use Cases